-Program Source Uses of Funds Ex Expected Amount Available Year 1 ar 1 Expected Narrative Description

-of Funds Annual Program Prior Year Total: Amount

-Allocation: Income: \$ Resources: \$ Available

-\$ \$ Remainder

-of ConPlan \$

-CDBG public - Acquisition • The CDBG program does not require

-federal Admin and a match from non-federal sources

-Planning however, the program provides a

-Economic portion of the funding needed for

-Development the activities to be undertaken and

-Housing will leverage resources from other

-Public sources including private, state, and

-Improvements local funds.
-PY 2024 is the fourth

-Public Services program year of the 2021-2025

-ConPlan and there is one more year

-remaining in the five-year period.

-The expected amount available for

-the remainder of the ConPlan is 1x

-more year of the expected grant

-2,580,569 0 586,118 3,166,687 2,580,569 allocation and program income.

-Program Source Uses of Funds Ex pected Amou int Available Ye ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ HOME public - Acquisition The HOME program will leverage federal Homebuyer additional resources from private, assistance state, and local funds in fulfillment Homeowner rehab of the program's requirement for a Multifamily rental 25% matching contribution from new construction non-federal sources.
-PY 2024 is the Multifamily rental fourth program year of the 2021- rehab 2025 ConPlan and there is one more New construction year remaining in the five-year for ownership period.
-The expected amount TBRA available for the remainder of the ConPlan is 1x more year of the expected grant allocation and 737,647.22 31,571.43 788,867.00 1,558,085.65 769,218.65 program income.
+Program Source Uses of Funds Exp Expected Amount Available Year 1 Expected Narrative Description of Annual Program Prior Year Total: Amount Funds Allocation: Income: \$ Resources: Ś \$ Available Remainder , Ţ of ConPlan \$ CDBG public Acquisition The CDBG program does not require a - Admin and match from non-federal sources however, federal Planning the program provides a portion of the Economic funding needed for the activities to be Development undertaken and will leverage resources Housing from other sources including private, state, Public and local funds.
+The expected amount Improvements available for the remainder of the ConPlan Public Services is 2x more years of the expected grant 2,574,633 29,000 595,962 3,199,595 5,207,266 allocation and program income.
+HOME public Acquisition The HOME program will leverage additional - Homebuyer resources from private, state, and local federal assistance funds in fulfillment of the program's Homeowner rehab requirement for a 25% matching Multifamily rental contribution from non-federal sources.
+The new construction expected amount available for the Multifamily rental remainder of the ConPlan is 2x more years rehab of the expected grant allocation and New construction program income. for ownership TBRA 844,948 28,414 812 874,174 1,746,724

-Program Source Uses of Funds Ex pected Amou nt Available Ye ear 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ ESG public - Conversion and The ESG program requires a 100% federal rehab for matching contribution.
-A portion of transitional housing that will come from subrecipients Financial Assistance through cash or non-cash Overnight shelter contributions.
-The County also Rapid re-housing provides match support for the ESG (rental assistance) program from the general fund.
-PY Rental Assistance 2024 is the fourth program year of Services the 2021-2025 ConPlan and there is Transitional one more year remaining in the five- housing year period.
-The expected amount Street Outreach available for the remainder of the Homeless ConPlan is 1x more year of the Prevention 212,060 0 0 212,060 212,060 expected grant allocation.
+Program Source Uses of Funds Ex pected Amou nt Available Yea ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ ESG public - federal Conversion and rehab for transitional housing Financial Assistance Overnight shelter Rapid re-housing (rental assistance) Homeless Prevention Services Transitional The ESG program requires a 100% matching contribution that will come from subrecipients through cash or non-cash contributions.
+The expected amount available for the remainder of the ConPlan is 2x more years of the expected grant allocation. housing 211,534 0 0 211,534 423,068